 Our principal source of liquidity has been cash provided by operations.
-Our cash, cash equivalents and marketable securities balance was \$290.4 million at December 31, 2014, an increase of \$212.8 million as compared to the balance at December 31, 2013.
-This increase was primarily due to \$223 million of cash received from the issuance of our convertible senior notes, \$71.0 million cash generated from operations and \$30.0 million of cash received from the exercise of stock options offset by \$73.9 million related to purchases of fixed assets and \$38.1 million for the acquisitions of Digi-Data, Clarity and Vox.
+Our cash, cash equivalents and marketable securities balance was \$233.6 million at December 31, 2015, a decrease of \$56.8 million as compared to the balance at December 31, 2014.
+This decrease was primarily due to cash used for acquisitions and purchases of fixed assets offset by cash generated from operations and the exercise of stock options.
 We anticipate that our principal uses of cash in the future will be to fund the expansion of our business through both organic growth as well as possible acquisition activities and the expansion of our customer base internationally.
 Uses of cash will also include facility and technology expansion, capital expenditures, and working capital.
-On February 4, 2015, the Company entered into an agreement to acquire certain cloud assets from F-Secure Corporation, an online security and privacy company from Finland, for cash consideration of \$60.0 million, net of liabilities assumed.
-This agreement will be financed using our existing cash balances.